 To start resolving the Venezuela matter, Cuban military and other advisors need to leave Venezuela.
 If you replace Venezuela with Cuba, and Maduro with Castro, in Minister Freeland’s statement, it would be correct.
 This is an unusual move for Canada and, I suspect, the Trump administration persuaded them it was the best approach.
 Keep an eye on this.
 I don’t think you’ve seen the end of new sanctions in the region from the U.S. or U.S. allies.

 While not in the news as much as other regions, the Trump administration’s early efforts in the Western Hemisphere seem a lot more focused than prior administrations, Democrat and Republican.
 I’m working on a piece about it.
 Building upon his promises in his inaugural speech, crystallized at the United Nations last week, but supported by actions that have gone underreported in the media, President Trump has updated and revitalized how Uncle Sam engages in the Americas.

-In November 2013 then Secretary of State John Kerry erroneously decreed, in his best New England accent, that the “era of the Monroe Doctrine is over.”
+In November 2013 then Secretary of State John Kerry erroneously, decreed, that the “era of the Monroe Doctrine is over.”
 It was pabulum, a sentiment anchored in historical revisionism that was applauded by Latin American Leftists throughout the Americas.
-By design, or by chance, President Donald Trump may be reforming and revitalizing a much misunderstood doctrine with a liberty agenda for the Americas.
+By design, or by chance, President Donald Trump may be reforming and revitalizing a much-misunderstood doctrine with a “liberty agenda” for the Americas.